Liyubov/counterfactual_analogy_LLMs/README.md

-# Using Counterfactual Tasks to Evaluate the Generality of Analogical Reasoning in Large Language Models

-Code for the paper Using Counterfactual Tasks to Evaluate the Generality of Analogical Reasoning in Large Language Models
+# Proposed parts for the algorithms

 ## Testing the dependencies on tokenisation